lewis-benson-401-d49/basic-api-server/README.md

 - Any tests of note?
   - handles root path
   - handles invalid paths
-  - handles error code 500
+  - handles every CRUD function
 - Describe any tests that you did not complete, skipped, etc

 #### UML